 What will happen during breast augmentation?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make incisions in your breast area, armpit, or belly button.
 The breast implant will then be placed under the breast tissue or chest muscle.

 - If an adjustable implant is used, the implant will be filled with saline through a small, removable fill tube.
 This tube is left attached to the implant and placed just under the skin for weekly breast size adjustments.
 This is removed when the desired size of the breasts is reached.

 - Drains (thin rubber tubes) may be put into your skin to drain extra blood and fluid from your incision.
 The incisions will be closed with stitches and covered with bandages.

 What will happen after breast augmentation?

-Your healthcare provider may have you get out of bed and walk as soon as possible after surgery.
+You will be helped to walk around as soon as possible after surgery to prevent blood clots.
 You may be need to stay in the hospital overnight, or you may be able to go home after surgery.
 You will have pain, swelling, bruising, and tenderness on your breasts for about 1 month.
 You may need to wear a special support bra or compression bandage while you heal.

 What are the risks of breast augmentation?

-You may bleed more than expected, get an infection, or develop a hematoma near your incisions.
-A hematoma is a collection of blood.
+You may bleed more than expected or develop an infection.
 You may have an allergic reaction to the implants.
-Your breasts may look uneven in certain areas.
-You may have pain or changes in sensation, such as numbness, in your breasts.
+Your breasts may be numb in areas or look uneven.
 You may not be able to breastfeed.
 Scar tissue may form around the implant.
 The implant may wear out, burst, or leak.
-You may need another surgery to fix any problems that happen after surgery.
-You may get a blood clot in your leg or arm.
-This can be life-threatening.
+You may develop a life-threatening blood clot.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.